09 March 2023

 Agile and UX design

-This captures and refines a Twitter thread from September 2020
+First, a capture and refinement of a Twitter thread from September 2020:

 Doug Collins asks: